OscarNaretto/OscarNaretto/README.md

 ### Hey there! 👋
-I'm a Computer Science student at Univeristy of Turin.
+I'm a full stack software developer based in Turin.
 I love coding and I'm always looking to learn new languages and technologies!